Luducrous/Introduction-to-Digital-Forensics---Assignment-1/README.md

 # Introduction to Digital Forensics - Assignment 1
 ### Data used 💽
-The group collected 100 listings in total from the Vicy Market on the dark web.
+The group collected 100 listings in total from the Vice Market on the dark web.

 The focus was to collect data in a objective manner.
 This was done by choosing random listings listed on the site that were recommended.
 The listings recommended were most often from sellers with many reviews and sales.
 These sellers are the good and reliable sellers on the site.